olly/heracles/README.md

     # Create the CA Key and Certificate for signing Client Certs
     openssl genrsa -des3 -out ca.key 4096
     openssl req -new -x509 -days 365 -key ca.key -out ca.crt

     # Create the Server Key, CSR, and Certificate
     openssl genrsa -des3 -out server.key 1024
     openssl req -new -key server.key -out server.csr

     # We're self signing our own server cert here.
 This is a no-no in production.
     openssl x509 -req -days 365 -in server.csr -CA ca.crt -CAkey ca.key -set_serial 01 -out server.crt

     # Create the Client Key and CSR
     openssl genrsa -des3 -out client.key 1024
     openssl req -new -key client.key -out client.csr

     # Sign the client certificate with our CA cert.
 Unlike signing our own server cert, this is what we want to do.
     openssl x509 -req -days 365 -in client.csr -CA ca.crt -CAkey ca.key -set_serial 01 -out client.crt

+    # Convert the client certificate and CA certificate to a format that can be loaded on iOS
+    openssl pkcs12 -export -out Lithium.p12 -inkey client.key -in client.crt
+    openssl x509 -in ca.crt -out ca.der -outform DER